-Figure 9 External Oscillator Connections
+Figure 3-7.
+External Oscillator Connections

 XTAL is the crystal output.
-The XTAL pin must be left without terminal when an external CMOS compatible clock input is connected to the EXTAL pin.
+The XTAL pin must be left unterminated when an external CMOS compatible clock input is connected to the EXTAL pin.
 The XTAL output is normally intended to drive only a crystal.
 The XTAL output can be buffered with a high-impedance buffer to drive the EXTAL input of another device.

 In all cases take extra care in the circuit board layout around the oscillator pins.
 Load capacitances in the oscillator circuits include all stray layout capacitances.
-Refer to Figure 8 and Figure 9 for diagrams of oscillator circuits.
+Refer to Figure 3-6 and Figure 3-7 for diagrams of oscillator circuits.

-- E-Clock Output (ECLK) ECLK is the output connection for the internal bus clock.
-It is used to demultiplex the address and data in expanded modes and is used as a timing reference.
+3.5.2 E-Clock Output (ECLK)

+ECLK is the output connection for the internal bus clock and is used to demultiplex the address and data and is used as a timing reference.
 ECLK frequency is equal to 1/2 the crystal frequency out of reset.
-The E-clock output is turned off in single chip user mode to reduce the effects of RFI.
+The Eclock output is turned off in single chip user mode to reduce the effects of RFI.
 It can be turned on if necessary.
-In special single-chip mode, the E-clock is turned ON at reset and can be turned OFF.
+In single-chip special mode, the E-clock is turned ON at reset and can be turned OFF.
 In special peripheral mode the E-clock is an input to the MCU.
 All clocks, including the E clock, are halted when the MCU is in STOP mode.
 It is possible to configure the MCU to interface to slow external memory.
-ECLK can be stretched for such accesses. - Reset (RESET) An active low bidirectional control signal, RESET, acts as an input to initialize the MCU to a known start-up state.
-It also acts as an open-drain output to indicate that an internal failure has been detected in either the clock monitor or COP watchdog circuit.
-The MCU goes into reset asynchronously and comes out of reset synchronously.
-This allows the part to reach a proper reset state even if the clocks have failed, while allowing synchronized operation when starting out of reset.
+ECLK can be stretched for such accesses.